Aerijo/autocomplete-latex/README.md

 - The packages [`autocomplete-plus`](https://atom.io/packages/autocomplete-plus) and [`autocomplete-snippets`](https://atom.io/packages/autocomplete-snippets) be activated.
 These are builtin packages, so no additional downloads required.

 - A grammar scoping package for LaTeX.
 These are the ones titled `language-something`.
-The most popular one is [`language-latex`](https://atom.io/packages/language-latex), but [my own](https://atom.io/packages/language-latex2e) will also work.
-If you have another one you'd like to use, make an issue and I'll add support for it.
+The most popular one is [`language-latex`](https://atom.io/packages/language-latex), but [my own](https://atom.io/packages/language-latex2e) or any other LaTeX one should also work.

 - For package autocompletion, the command line tool `tlmgr` must be installed.
 It comes with TeX Live and MacTeX, but I believe it can be installed when using MiKTeX too.